OleHolmNielsen/Slurm_tools/nodes/README.md

 This procedure requires [ClusterShell](https://wiki.fysik.dtu.dk/niflheim/SLURM#clustershell).

 Assume that you want to update OS and firmware on a specific set of nodes defined as ```<nodelist>```.
-It is recommended to update entire partitions, or the entire cluster, at a time in order to avoid having inconsistent nodes states in the partitions.
+It is recommended to update entire partitions, or the entire cluster, at a time in order to avoid having inconsistent node states in the partitions.

-First configure the ```update.sh``` script so that it will perform the required OS and firmware updates.
+First configure the ```update.sh``` script so that it will perform the required OS and firmware updates for your specific partitions.

 Then copy the ```update.sh``` file to the compute nodes:
 ```